jotatsu/Digital-Shield/README.md

 **What about other projects?**

 If you have an similar project of this is already done you can write to the admin.

+**What is the current stage?**

+Design and prototyping, you can see the designs in the [Wiki](https://github.com/jotatsu/Digital-Shield/wiki)